incessantmeraki/acm-hash/README.md

 # acm-hash

-takes string and returns its hash value
+takes string and returns has as a 32 bit hex-code

 ## Usage